 Don’t miss out on tastings

-If there’s one time when you should totally unashamedly ditch your wedding diet, it’s cake tasting.
+If there’s one time when you should totally unashamedly ditch your wedding diet, it’s wedding cake tasting.
 Even if you’re 100% sure you want chocolate, take the opportunity to try out different ganaches, mousses and icings.
 You may uncover an unexpected flavour combo that blows your mind.

 Don’t ignore the weather

-Your baker will probably point this out to you, but some frosting types don’t mix well with warmer weather.
-Whipped variations like buttercream are best suited for colder conditions, so if you’re hosting your wedding on a scorching hot Saturday in August, you may want look into something sturdier, like fondant (especially if there’s no AC).
+Your wedding cake baker will probably point this out to you, but some frosting types don’t mix well with warmer weather.
+Whipped variations like buttercream are best suited for colder conditions, so if you’re hosting your wedding on a scorching hot Saturday in August, you may want to look into something sturdier, like fondant (especially if there’s no AC).